camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 <div data-bpmn-diagram="../bpmn/event-error"></div>

-# Business Errors vs. Techincal Errors
+# Business Errors vs. Technical Errors

 A BPMN error is meant for business errors - which are different than technical exceptions.
 So, this is different than Java exceptions - which are, by default, handled in their own way.